Genetic factors do play a role in obesity, but you can generally prevent

 Factors to consider in children Give your child healthy lunches and snacks to take to school.
 This may keep your child from buying unhealthy options at school.Do not use sweets as a reward for good behavior or test scores.
 Think of other, more active rewards.Set a good example by: Preparing healthy meals at home.
 Children are strongly influenced by their parents behavior.Eating together as a family.Teach your child how to make good choices in the grocery store.Teach your child about proper portion sizes.
 Your child may be able to continue eating favorite foods, just in smaller portion sizes.
 Focus on healthy foods your child can eat.
 Do not eliminate all sweets and treats.
 Overdoing this may make your child want them more.
 Include occasional treats in proper amounts.

 Exercise burns calories, takes your mind off eating, and helps prevent a number of medical conditions.
 It also increases your metabolic rate long after you are done exercising, which helps you to burn more calories throughout the day, even when you are at rest.

 Regardless of your weight and health status, there is an exercise program that will work for you.
 Talk to your doctor or a qualified exercise professional about working physical activity into your daily life.
-This may include walking more on your errands, going to the gym, or taking up activities such as biking, swimming, golf, or tennis.
+This may include walking more on your errands, going to the gym, or taking up activities such as biking, swimming, dancing, golf, or tennis.